 It’s not too windy at the top, but after taking a few photos I head back down the mountain – I’m not exactly disappointed with the walk, but it would have been amazing on a clear day!

 With the hard bit over, I’ve got more energy to admire the flora that survives in a pretty brutal environment on the slopes of Telescope Peak.
 Another massive bristlecone pine stands at the edge of the trail, looking like leaves might sprout in the next rain – but it may also have been dead for over a 100 years.

 Where there are no trees, an abundance of low-lying grasses and ground plants survive in the rocky landscape.

 The most impressive views are on the last part of the descent, looking down into Death Valley and across to the Margosa Range.
-Ironically, due to the haze, as I descend I can see further.
+Ironically, due to the haze, as I descend the views get better!

 I make it back to the car around 3:30pm – it’s taken me just under 7 hours to cover the 13.7 miles (22.1km) return trip.
 A bit less than the signage, as I started below the trail.
 And a bit slower than I expected, but after a long flight the previous day I didn’t feel in top form!
 With daylight endng pretty early in November, I enjoy my first (and only) Death Valley sunset on the way back to my accommodation at Beatty.

 I’m glad I did this walk – but I’ll have to come back!
 Maybe next time I’ll do the nearby Wildrose Peak, on a hopefully clear day!

 If possible drive to Mahogany Flat Campground which is at the end of the road, altternatively you can park at Charcoal Kilns.
 The road from Charcoal Kiln may be closed in winter or impassable in 2WD/low clearance vehicles.
 There are some places you can park along the access road, and there’s also parking at Thorndike Campground about half-way up the 4WD road.